Programme for the International Assessment of Adult Competencies

 environments, and use the collected information to help countries develop ways to further improve these skills.
 The focus is on the working-age population (between the ages of 16 and 65).
 The first data was released on October 8, 2013.

-A new PIAAC survey is expected to be published in 2021/2022.
+A first round of the Second Cycle of survey took place in 2022-2023 with results to be released on 10 December 2024.